Gemstone Glossary

 Around 1890: A.V.
 Verneuil created a method for production of synthetic rubies ("Melting drops method").

 1910: A.V.
-Verneuil started with the production of synthetic sapphires, later with corundum (ruby and sapphire) in different colors.
+Verneuil started with the production of synthetic sapphires, later with corundum (ruby and sapphire) in

 1926: Production of synthetic spinels with the Verneuil method.